sodapopcan/vim-twiggy/README.md

 cursor will be echoed to the command prompt.

 To checkout a branch, hit `c`.
-If the branch is remote and a tracking branch doesn't yet exist for it, one will be created.  `C` works the same way only it will checkout a remote branch in detached HEAD.
+If the branch is remote and a tracking branch doesn't yet exist for it, one will be created.  `C` will checkout a remote branch in detached HEAD... even if your cursor on the local version!
 You can also use `o` and `O`.
 `<CR>` (Enter) is an alias for `c`.

 #### Sorting